Drakon4ik-Coder/SET08103_GP/use-cases/use-case-7.md

-# USE CASE: 4 Country Report for continent(limit N)
+# USE CASE: 6 Country Report for region(limit N)

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *user*, I want *to generate a report on the top N populated countries on the continent specified by me, where N is a value provided by me* so that *I can quickly find information on the most populated countries on the continent.*
+As a *user*, I want *to generate a report on the number of people who speak Chinese, English, Hindi, Arabic and Spanish languages in descending order, including the percentage of the world population* so that *I can quickly find information on the popularity of these languages.*

 ### Scope